jacanchaplais/solar-system/README.md

 ## To do
 - [ ] Write visualiser module
 - [ ] Implement periodic file writing to speed up array indexing during recording of data
+- [ ] Use a higher order numerical integration scheme, like RK4